-Under the ADA the Department of Mental Health and Addiction Services is a Title II entity which provides equal access and effective communication to persons with disabilities.
-Complaints from clients, patients are covered by the DMHAS Client Grievance Procedure.
-Complaints from guests of a DMHAS facility or program who are persons with disabilities should contact the DMHAS Client Rights and Grievance Specialist.
+The Department of Mental Health and Addiction Services is a Title II entity under the ADA which provides equal access and effective communication to persons with disabilities.

 Affordable Care Act (ACA) Section 1557:

-Clients and Patients of DMHAS operated facilities and contracted providers have the same rights as all other adult Connecticut residents.
-They are entitled to be treated in a humane and dignified way at all times with full respect to: Personal Dignity, Rights to Privacy, Right to Personal Property and Civil Rights.
-They have the right to complain without retaliation by staff or program.
-A list of rights identified under state statute can be found in “Your Rights as a Client or Patient” (“Patient Bill of Rights”) as well as other sources.
+Clients and Patients of DMHAS operated facilities and contracted providers are entitled to be treated in a humane and dignified way at all times with full respect to: Personal Dignity, Rights to Privacy, Right to Personal Property and Civil Rights.
+These rights are identified in state statute in “Your Rights as a Client or Patient” or “Patient Bill of Rights” as well as other laws.

 Statewide Advocacy Programs:

-Everyone has the right to help from an advocate, even if the person has a conservator and there are three statewide advocacy programs including:
+Everyone has the right to get help from an advocate, even if the person has a conservator.
+Three statewide advocacy programs are:

-The DMHAS Client Rights and Grievance Specialist, works to help DMHAS be a recovery oriented system of care which promotes the rights of clients of DMHAS facilities, programs and contracted providers by:
+The DMHAS Client Rights and Grievance Specialist helps DMHAS be a recovery oriented system of care which promotes the rights of people receiving services from facilities and programs operated by the DMHAS and contracted providers by:

 - Encouraging the use of the DMHAS Client Grievance Procedure as a means of helping clients and providers resolve complaints in a non-adversarial manner

-- Providing information and resources on the DMHAS Client Grievance Procedure and rights.
+- Providing information and resources on the DMHAS Client Grievance Procedure and client rights.